Fast food chain in 13 states.

 Columbus, OH 43215

 The chain sells mini hamburgers known as Sliders that are made of 100% beef and steam grilled on a bed of onions.
-Silders with cheese are also available.
+Silders with cheese, fish and chicken are also available.
+Side items include french fries, onion rings, clam strips, fish nibblers, mozzarella sticks and chicken rings.
+Restaurants also serve breakfast which include sausage or bacon, egg and cheese sandwiches.

 Combo meals are known as Sacks and large orders of 30 sliders are placed in Crave Cases.